P1Analytics/Thesis/README.md

 Using python library such as Pandas, Matplotlib, Numpy and Comfort Tools from Berkeley , we aim to predict the overall comfort and other KPI for indoor environmental quality in the school buildings

-Based on our findings, school management can optimise the energy consumption.
+Based on our findings, school management can optimise the environment quality.

-The ultimate target :  __Save the energy Save the world__

 ## Basic information
 ### Why do we care about collecting data in schools?
 From six until we are ready to step out to get to work, most of our time spent at school,